 Al Rayyan's location on the edge of the desert has shaped a resourceful city that does not tolerate waste.
-So from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy (SC) to green building.
+Therefore, from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy to green building.

 Turning old into new

 Many of the materials from the deconstructed Ahmed Bin Ali Stadium that once occupied this site will be used throughout the stadium complex, and some will even find a place in public art installations.
 Over 80% of the construction materials are being reused or recycled.
 Trees that once surrounded the old venue have been retained for future replanting, minimising damage to the natural environment.

 Any new materials required for construction will be carefully chosen for their environmentally friendly qualities.